alexch/codelikethis/public/lessons/react/props_and_state.md

 * At their most basic form Components are a lot like functions
 * They accept input from their props and return HTML snippets as React Elements
-* Any function that accepts one argument as props and returns JSX is valid
+* Any function that accepts one argument (props) and returns JSX is valid
-* Stateless functions have no State i.e. `state = {value: 'something'}`
+* Stateless functions traditionally have no state of their own

 ```html
 <body>